pulkitgopalani/tf-loss-plateau/README.md

 See `env.yml` for requirements; also add your W&B key to `train_*.py` files for tracking metrics.

+Jupyter notebook `mws_notebook.ipynb` can be used for minimal implementation of main results for MWS task.

 In the `src/` directory, run the following for each figure in the paper:

 | **Experiment Description** | **Command / Steps** |